 The partners have usually experienced entrepreneurs or business executives, and they are responsible for researching the business plan and providing valuable advice to help ensure the success of their investment.

 VCs do not normally make direct investments in retail businesses.
 However, a limited partner (LP) is an investor in a venture capital fund that has made an indirect investment in multiple emerging companies under the management of the fund’s general partner.

 The LP receives a share of the profits from successful investments in addition to their capital investment, and almost all venture capital firms start by raising money from LPs before they attempt to raise capital from other sources.

-3. App Funding Contest:
+3. Participate in App Funding Contest: